maziac/DeZog/documentation/Usage.md

         - "index": A single number to define one bank (with that index) or a range of start and end index to define a couple of banks.
         - "name": The name of the bank as seen in the "Memory Banks" section in the VARIABLE's pane.
         - "shortName": The short name of the bank.
 This is important for Reverse Engineering and used in disassemblies, i.e. in the disasm.list file, to distinguish addresses from different banks.
+        If 'shortName' is omitted then the index number is used instead.
     - "initialBank": The bank that is seen at start of 'zsim'.
 If not given the first defined bank is used.
 - "ioMmu": A string or an array of strings with javascript code.
 The code is evaluated on each OUT Z80 instruction and is to be used to switch banks.
 It is an optional property.
 In case your memory model does not require any bank switching you don't have to set it.
 Whe the code is executed the variables 'portAddress' and 'portValue' are set with the values from the OUT instruction.
 E.g. for